 Change in Mindset

 No one looks forward to changing a well-worn workflow, not to mention the stress and the time commitment that comes with it.
 But adopting new software isn’t just about creating better, more user friendly processes.
-It’s also a mechanism to transition towards a new way of thinking.
+It’s also a mechanism to transition towards a new way of thinking: it's the adoption of an innovation.

 Be understanding that any approach intended to foster long term buy-in will likely take time to take hold.